DanielKeep/tlborm/text/aeg/ook.md

 Legend has it that after raising the recursion limit to *three million* and allowing it to run for *four days*, it finally finished.

-...by exceeding the recursion limit and aborting.
+...by overflowing the stack and aborting.
 To this day, esolang-as-macro remains a decidedly *non-viable* method of development with Rust.